-In FY 2024, the Commission adjusted its practice to accept jurisdiction over more Complaints over public officers and employees.
+In FY24, the Commission adjusted its practice to accept jurisdiction over more Complaints filed against public officers and employees.
 If the Complaints included insufficient evidence to warrant an investigation, the Complaints are then dismissed.
 Over time, this will provide a more accurate picture of the nature of the Commission's incoming Complaints.

-Complaint case resolution saw an increase in FY 2024 as the Investigations team worked diligently to resolve old cases while at the same time ensuring new incoming cases were investigated and processed in a more timely manner.
+Complaint case resolution saw an increase in FY24 as the Investigations team worked diligently to resolve old cases while at the same time ensuring new incoming cases were investigated and processed in a more timely manner.